ucbrise/mage-scripts/README.md

 ```
 You only have to do this the _first_ time you use a virtual environment.
 If you close the terminal or run `deactivate` to stop using `magebench.py` temporarily, you do not have to re-run the above command when resuming experiments.
 You can just re-activate the virtual environment (`source ./magebench-venv/bin/activate`) and you'll be good to go.

 The `magebench.py` program will attempt to allocate cloud resources using Microsoft Azure and Google Cloud.
 For this to work, you need to set the appropriate environment variables so that `magebench.py` can authenticate to Microsoft Azure and Google Cloud.
 You should set the environment variables `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` to interact with Microsoft Azure, and `GOOGLE_APPLICATION_CREDENTIALS` to interact with Google Cloud.
-If you are a reviewer for OSDI Artifact Evaluation, you should have received authentication tokens that you can use for this step.
+If you are a reviewer for OSDI Artifact Evaluation, you can obtain suitable credentials by looking at `~/setup_credentials.sh` in the provided cloud VM for running `magebench.py`.
 Otherwise, you will need to set up users/apps linked to billing accounts for Microsoft Azure and Google Cloud to pay for the resources used.

 Finally, you can run:
 ```